Oghma-Infinium/Vagabond-Remastered/README.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 ## System Requirements

-Based on both internal performance testing and user feedback, the section below outlines my *recommended* system specifications for the list.
-Please keep in mind that every PC is different, and these recommendations are an estimate based on available data and firsthand reports.
-Individual performance may vary depending on specific hardware and software configurations, as well as other system optimizations. **Troubleshooting & support for hardware related issues will not be provided.**

 >[!WARNING]
 >
 >- An SSD is **required** to the play the modlist.
 >- Only Windows 10 or 11 operating systems are supported.
 Windows LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK.** Linux installations also **WILL NOT WORK**.

 My Specs:
 - GPU: RTX 4090